streetsidesoftware/cspell/rfc/rfc-0004 known issues/README.md

 ## Reporting on Stale Known issues

 If the spell checker encounters a stale known issue, it should report on it.
-By default, it is a warning and not It can happen that a known issue gets fixed.
+By default, it is an error, but an enhancement would allow this to be configurable.

 <!---
 cspell:ignore Luxembourgish octobre realiased referer